 Tancons frequently speaks at international art and academic forums, most recently at the Museum of Modern Art’s C-Map’s initiative, at the University of Washington’s Black Embodiments Studio, at SVA’s MA Curatorial Practice, at Creative Time’s Basilea at Art Basel in Basel, at Lafayette Anticipations in Paris.
 Her writings have been published in Nka: Journal of Contemporary African Art, Small Axe, Third Text and e-flux as well as exhibition catalogues and translated into several languages.
 Her curatorial practice has been anthologised in The New Curator (London: Laurence King Publishing, 2016) and Perform, Experience, Re-Live: BMW Tate Live Programme (London: Tate Publishing, 2016).

 Through Extemporary, her artistic production company, Tancons is currently directing and producing Minshall: Mas of the Millenium, a short documentary feature about Trinidad masman Peter Minshall (in collaboration with Abigail Hadeed), and is currently at work on Moi-Mangrove, a feature-length film about her father, Guadeloupean intellectual Gauthier Tancons, (in collaboration with Caecilia Tripp).

 Over the years, Tancons’ independent vision has been supported by a Prince Claus Fund Artistic Production Grant (2009), two Curatorial Research Fellowships from the Foundation for Arts Initiatives (2007, 2009), an Andy Warhol Foundation Curatorial Fellowship (2008), and an Emily Hall Tremaine Exhibition Award (2012).
 She is the recipient of a 2018 Creative Capital | Andy Warhol Foundation Arts Writers Grant for her book Roadworks: Processional Performance in the New Millennium.

 Tancons holds an MA in Museum Studies from École du Louvre, Paris (1999) and an MA in Art History from the Courtauld Institute of Art, London (2000).
 She is also a former Curatorial Fellow of the Whitney Museum Independent Study Program, New York (2001).

-Born in Guadeloupe and based in New Orleans, Tancons works in situ.
+Born in Guadeloupe, Tancons lives in diaspora and works in situ.